Inner Speech is the Future of Thought-to-Text BCI

 Reading comprehension requires inner speech for difficult texts

-The relationship between inner speech and reading is particularly well-established.
-Multiple lines of evidence demonstrate that silent reading activates inner speech mechanisms.
 A 2011 study used eye-tracking during silent reading of limericks and found disruption when rhyme patterns mismatched readers' regional accents (Filik & Barber, 2011) (Northern versus Southern English), indicating that inner speech reflects personal voice characteristics.
 Responses are slower for phonetically long words versus short words during silent reading even when orthographically matched, with effects stronger in slower readers.

-Blocking inner speech impairs reading comprehension but not listening comprehension.
+Meanwhile, blocking inner speech impairs reading comprehension but not listening comprehension.
 The effect is stronger for less proficient readers, more difficult texts, and second-language readers.
 A neuroimaging study found that direct speech in fictional text activates voice-selective auditory cortex more than indirect speech (Yao et al., 2011), suggesting readers simulate characters' voices.

 Interestingly, second-language reading shows progression from overt subvocalization and literal translation to fluent reading with minimal inner speech as proficiency develops (Kato, 2009).
 Skilled readers modulate inner speech based on text difficulty, reading purpose, and genre.
-While speed reading programs often claim to eliminate subvocalization, research suggests complete elimination is impossible and that some subvocalization aids integration and deep processing of complex material.
+While speed reading programs often claim to eliminate subvocalization, complete elimination is impossible and some subvocalization aids integration and deep processing of complex material.

-Inner speech is not the only mode of thinking.
-Descriptive Experience Sampling (DES) (Hurlburt et al., 2013) - a method where participants are randomly signaled throughout the day to report their current inner experience - reveals five frequent phenomena: inner speech (~26%), inner seeing/visual imagery (~34%), unsymbolized thinking (~22%), feelings (~26%), and sensory awareness (~22%).
-Individual variability is massive: inner speech frequency ranged from 0% to 75% across individuals, with about 25% of participants reporting no inner speech at all.
+All this talk of inner speech; however, it is not the only mode of thinking.
+Descriptive Experience Sampling (DES) (Hurlburt et al., 2013), where participants are randomly signaled throughout the day to report their current inner experience, reveals five frequent phenomena:

 Unsymbolized thinking refers to "the experience of an explicit, differentiated thought that does not include the experience of words, images, or any other symbols."
 These thoughts are directly present in consciousness without accompanying words or images, yet are fully articulate and meaningful.
 People can readily verbalize them afterward, but do not experience them verbally in the moment.
 This phenomenon challenges the assumption that all thinking must involve words or images.

-An interesting asymmetry exists: when people engage in verbal thinking, they often involuntarily generate visual imagery (Pexman et al., 2017), but visual thinking does not necessarily evoke inner speech.
+An interesting asymmetry exists.
+When people engage in verbal thinking, they often involuntarily generate visual imagery (Pexman et al., 2017), but visual thinking does not necessarily evoke inner speech.
 This suggests visual imagery may be more fundamental or automatic than verbal representation.

-Debates continue about whether the phonological loop and inner speech are identical (consensus: overlapping but not reducible to each other) and about the "true" frequency of inner speech (methodology-dependent: DES yields ~26%, questionnaires yield 60-80%+, likely capturing different aspects).
 The emerging view is that inner speech capacity is universal across humans, but actual use and phenomenology are highly variable across individuals and contexts.

 Development follows Vygotskian progression but with substantial individual variation

-Vygotsky's developmental sequence has three stages.
-First, social speech (age 2+) is used for external communication with others.
-Second, private speech (age 3+) - audible self-directed talk - helps children guide their own thinking and actions.
-Third, inner speech (age 7+) emerges when private speech becomes fully internal and transforms into silent thought used for planning, reasoning, and abstract thinking (Vygotsky, 1978) (Berk, 1992).
 Vygotsky placed private speech at the center of his theory as the critical transitional process between speaking with others and thinking for oneself (Alderson-Day et al., 2020).
-Crucially, he argued that language doesn't just express thought but actually forms it - thought comes into existence through words rather than merely being expressed by them (Vygotsky, 1987).
+He argued that language doesn't just express thought but actually forms it - thought comes into existence through words rather than merely being expressed by them (Vygotsky, 1987).

 Internalization transforms speech into thought

 The internalization process begins around age 7, following a progression from audible speech to whispers to inaudible muttering to fully silent inner speech.
-Phonological similarity effects - a hallmark of verbal rehearsal in working memory - were traditionally thought to emerge around age 7.
+Phonological similarity effects, a hallmark of verbal rehearsal in working memory, were traditionally thought to emerge around age 7.
 However, recent studies found evidence for these effects earlier (Jarrold & Citroen, 2013), suggesting age-related differences may reflect gradual improvements in recall capacity rather than a qualitative strategy shift.
 Some evidence indicates the phonological loop functions as a language-learning tool from as early as 18 months.

-Private speech shows clear functional significance.
 Task-relevant private speech correlates with better task performance, and private speech frequency increases with task difficulty.
 The relationship appears bidirectional: private speech aids performance, but effective use also requires sufficient attentional control.
 Studies using the Tower of London planning task found correlations between private speech use and phonological similarity effects, suggesting domain-general verbal mediation.

 Adult inner speech shows massive individual variation